Hamster128/CarApp/README.md

 # CarApp
 Node.js express application which delivers a car control web app<br/>
 Currentlly only working with Cupra Born
+Can also send live data to abrp (a better route planner)

 ## Setup
 edit config.json<br/>